 Autism affects all cultures, all races, all ethnicities, all religions, all nationalities.

 Wretches and Jabberers is a documentary film about two American adult men with autism who travel around the world to meet with others on the spectrum and to raise public awareness.
 Take a look at the trailer (below).
 The full movie is available on Hulu and on Netflix streaming.

-All people with autism are not mentally impaired.
+Not all people with autism are mentally impaired.
 Researchers in the United Kingdom

 found that 31% scored in the average or above average range (IQ 85 or